Piggy3590/MaskedAIRevamp/README.md

   <summary>Behaviour (spoiler?):</summary>

 * Aggressive
-    * If you have a dropped shotgun, pick it up and shoot people.
+    * If there is a dropped shotgun, pick it up and shoot the player.
-    * If there is a player with a shotgun, attack with a shovel type item.
+    * If there is a player with a shotgun, attack with a shovel type weapons.

 * Stealthy
     * No major features yet..